-Tweedie models can be used to handle non-negative continuous data with a probability mass at zero.
-There have been wide applications in natural science, healthcare research, actuarial science and other fields.
-The performance of existing Tweedie models can be limited by today's complex data problems with challenging characteristics such as high-dimensionality, nonlinear effects, high-order interactions.
-Motivated by these challenges, we propose a kernel Tweedie model with integrated variable selection.
-The non parametric nature of the the proposed method along with the abundance of available kernel functions provides much needed modeling flexibility and capability.
-The resulting sparsity due to the variable selection also improves the interpretability and the prediction accuracy.
+Tweedie models can be used to analyze nonnegative continuous data with a probability mass at zero.
+There have been wide applications in natural science, healthcare research, actuarial science, and other fields.
+The performance of existing Tweedie models can be limited on today's complex data problems with challenging characteristics such as nonlinear effects, high-order interactions, high-dimensionality and sparsity.
+In this article, we propose a kernel Tweedie model, Ktweedie, and its sparse variant, SKtweedie, that can simultaneously address the above challenges.
+Specifically, nonlinear effects and high-order interactions can be flexibly represented through a wide range of kernel functions, which is fully learned from the data; In addition, while the Ktweedie can handle high-dimensional data, the SKtweedie with integrated variable selection can further improve the interpretability.
 We perform extensive simulation studies to justify the prediction and variable selection accuracy of our method, and demonstrate the applications in ratemaking and loss-reserving in general insurance.
-The model is implemented in an efficient and user-friendly R package.
+Overall, the Ktweedie and SKtweedie outperform existing Tweedie models when there exist nonlinear effects and high-order interactions, particularly when the dimensionality is high relative to the sample size.
+The model is implemented in an efficient and user-friendly R package ktweedie (https://cran.r-project.org/package=ktweedie).